OGC Seeks Public Comment on adoption of new version of CityJSON as Community Standard

 CityJSON is a web-friendly encoding of the CityGML data model, which is used in Digital Twins and other uses pertaining to built and natural environments.

-10 August 2022: The Open Geospatial Consortium (OGC) seeks public comment on an updated version (v1.1) of the CityJSON Community Standard.
-The proposed update contains significant improvements over v1.0, including support for the OGC CityGML data model version 3.0 and support for handling large CityJSON files through streaming.
-Comments are due by September 9, 2022.
+21 December 2022: The Open Geospatial Consortium (OGC) seeks public comment on an updated version (v1.1) of the CityJSON Community Standard.
+Comments are due 1 February, 2023.

 CityJSON defines ways to describe, in a JSON encoding, most of the common 3D features and objects found in cities (such as buildings, roads, rivers, bridges, vegetation, and city furniture) and the relationships between them.
 It also defines how to encode different standard levels of detail (LoDs) for the 3D objects in JSON, which allows users to represent different resolutions of objects for different applications and purposes.
 A list of applications and use-cases for CityJSON is available on the CityJSON website.

 The aim of CityJSON is to offer an alternative to the GML encoding of CityGML, which can be verbose and therefore complex to work with.
 CityJSON aims at being easy-to-use, both for reading datasets, and for creating them.
 It was designed with programmers in mind, so that tools and APIs supporting it can be quickly built.
 It was also designed to be compact, typically compressing publicly available CityGML files by 6x.